Varsha-2395/Emotion-Detection/README.md

   - Classifies emotion using a basic trained SVM model (for demonstration).
   - Transcribes speech and detects language using `whisper`.

 ---

-## 📷 Example Use

-> You can add screenshots of an annotated image showing facial emotion detection and audio transcription results here.

----